What is a career journal (and why most people don't start one until it's too late)

 After a few months of entries, you have something most professionals never build: a searchable record of your own career with the details intact.

-Raw material for STAR stories you can assemble on the fly, because you have real moments to draw from instead of vague memories.
+Raw material for STAR stories you can assemble on the fly, because you have real moments to draw from.

 You don't need a system.
 You don't need an app.
 You need last Friday's details before they fade.